-So if you'd like to escape the crowds and chill out in the 'City of Sun', follow me!
+So if you'd like to escape the crowds and chill out in the 'Town of 100,001 Steps', follow me!

 Herceg Novi's old town is a must-see if you're staying in or visiting the town.
 It's very much the beating heart of the town and locals come here every day to have coffee (a very important ritual in every Montengrin's day), do their shopping and take care of business.

 town lies just above the town’s marina.
 And this reminds me that Herceg Novi

 has another nickname – the City of Stairs.
 To reach the old town from the